kristbge/recipe/README.md

-This is an exercise readme-file
+This is an exercise repository .